lzlgboy/websockets/README.rst

         return headers

-Corporate proxies are often automatically configured using a PAC approach, so I used pypac to get that and store the result in the environ variables, which are picked up by aiohttp
+Corporate proxies are often automatically configured using a PAC approach, so you can use pypac to get that and store the result in the environ variables, which are picked up by aiohttp if you set trust_env to true

 .. code:: python